xdididon/WiFicon/README.md

 ![rectangle](/screenshots/6a.png?raw=true "rectangle")

 The grid shoud resemble the shape of the most populated areas.
-The market on the map (not part of the application...) are the corners of the rectangle.
+The picture of the map is not part of the application.
 ![grid map](/screenshots/7.png?raw=true "grid map")

 Graph comparing relationships based on connected clients only versus PNL based approach.
 Calculated as an unique connected clients connections versus unique clients PNL entries in the file (this also includes connected clients since this connection should be in their PNL even though in most cases it is not).
 ![bar](/screenshots/8.png?raw=true "bar")

 ## Todo